-These are the subject areas I have most experience in: Clinical Studies, Medical Case Studies, Patient Surveys, Music, Aviation, Food and Agriculture, History, Psychology, Literature.
+These are the subject areas I have most experience in: Music, History, Psychology, Clinical Studies, Medical Research Articles, Pharmaceuticals PIL and SmPC leaflets, Literature.

 You can also find some traditional Turkish lullabies I translated and sang in English on my youtube music channel.